PeanutButterRat/deeppong/README.md

 ## About The Project
-DeepPong was my final project for CSC 296S: Deep Learning at California State University, Sacramento.
-In this project, I explore the possibility of using neural networks to replace the traditional rasterization pipeline to render computer graphics in real time.
+DeepPong was my final submission for CSC 296S: Deep Learning at California State University, Sacramento.
+In this project, I explore the possibility of using neural networks to replace the traditional rasterization pipeline for rendering computer graphics in real time.
+For a more in-depth overview of the entire project, please see the accompanying [paper](/paper.pdf) written for this project (`paper.pdf`).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>